How to buy Premium Bonds

-They can even be purchased for children under 16, say if you wanted to buy for a niece, nephew or simply a friend's child (more on this later).
+They can even be purchased for children under 16, say if you wanted to buy them for a niece, nephew or simply a friend's child (more on this later).

 The parents or guardians will need to be nominated to look after the child’s funds until they turn 16.

 When you buy a Premium Bond, you’ll get a unique bond number for every £1 you invest.
 After you’ve had them for a full month, they’ll be included in the draw.